mappls-api/mappls-web-plugins/directions-plugin/readme.md

 7.  `alternatives`: Search for alternative routes.
 Passing a number: e.g. alternatives=n searches for up to n alternative routes.
 Please note that even if alternative routes are requested, a result cannot be guaranteed.
 6.  `radiuses`: Limits the search to given radius in meters.
 For all way-points including start and end points. {radius};{radius}[;{radius} ...]. (shall be part of premium offering).
 7. `steps`(boolean): Return route steps for each route leg.
 Possible values are true/false.
 By default it will be used as true. <Recommended=false; unless otherwise recommended by Mappls>
+8. `stepPopup`: Possible values are true/false //By default false.
+If set true, steps written in popups will be shown.
+9. `stepIcon`: Possible values are true/false //By default true.
+If set true, step icon will be visible.
-7.  `exclude`(string): Additive list of road classes to avoid, order does not matter.
+10.  `exclude`(string): Additive list of road classes to avoid, order does not matter.
 Possible values are toll, motorway & ferry.
 Multiple values can be selected.
-8. `start_icon` (string): To set the icon for start point.
+11. `start_icon` (string): To set the icon for start point.
     - Example:
         ```js
-        icon: {
+        start_icon: {
             url: '2.png',
             width: 30, //optional
             height: 40 //optional